What is Estate Planning?

 The Business Trust

-Difference between a Will, a Trust, and an Estate
+The Difference Between a Will, a Trust, and an Estate

 We just threw quite a bit of information at you, so it's okay to be a bit lost.
 Luckily, there is an easy way to remember the difference between these three estate planning techniques.
 Look at it in this way: